cloudogu/reveal.js-docker-example/docs/slides/03-notPrinted.md

 See [print view](?print-pdf#/)

-BTW To hide parts of a slide in printing use `class="state-background`.
+BTW To hide parts of a slide in printing use `class="state-background"`.